 You may be affected by primary, secondary, or a mixed hypogonadism.
 Mixed hypogonadism is more common with increased age.

-The hypothalamus and pituitary gland control how much testosterone the testes produce and secrete.
+The hypothalamus and pituitary gland control how much T the testes produce and secrete.
 The hypothalamus sends a signal to the pituitary gland to release gonadotrophic substances (follicle stimulating hormone and luteinizing hormone).
-Luteinizing hormone (LH) stimulates testosterone production.
+Luteinizing hormone (LH) stimulates production.

 Nurse practitioners (NPs) are registered nurses with advanced education, graduate degrees, and clinical training that enable them to carry out most of the same patient care activities as physicians.
 In addition to performing physical exams and patient histories, nurse practitioners can order and analyze lab tests, diagnose illnesses, prescribe medications, develop treatment plans, and advise patients on lifestyle changes.
 Although nurse practitioners can work independently in some states, in California they work closely with physicians, who provide guidance and oversight.

-We go well beyond what a Testosterone clinic would require.
-We take into account a full panel of blood tests and not just your Total Testosterone levels.
-It is important to look at the full picture and we will only prescribe Testosterone if a medical diagnosis is appropriate.
+We go well beyond what an ordinary clinic would require.
+We take into account a full panel of blood tests to assess your situation.
+We will only prescribe treatment if a medical diagnosis is appropriate.

-Erectile dysfunction (ED) is caused by many factors, including low testosterone.
-Many studies have shown that testosterone replacement therapy will actually help with ED if the cause is low testosterone.
-Additionally, if your testosterone is low and you are already on medication for erectile dysfunction, testosterone therapy may increase the effects of your ED medication.
+Erectile dysfunction (ED) is caused by many factors, including low T. Many studies have shown that TRT will actually help with ED if the cause is low T. Additionally, if you are also on medication for erectile dysfunction, TRT may increase the effects of your ED medication.

-Andropause, or male menopause (“man-opause”) is the name given to the gradual drop in testosterone that typically affects men between the ages of 40 and 55.
-Low testosterone, also known as hypogonadism, affects an estimated 13 million men in the U.S.
+Andropause, or male menopause (“man-opause”) is the name given to the gradual drop in T-levels that typically affect men between the ages of 40 and 55.
+Low T, also known as hypogonadism, affects an estimated 13 million men in the U.S.